At Alma Primary, we are becoming marvellous mathematicians!

-At Alma we believe that Maths is a vital component to education within the primary environment.
+We believe that maths is a vital component to education within the primary environment.
 Maths introduces children to concepts, skills and thinking strategies that are essential in everyday life and support learning across the curriculum.
-Maths helps children make sense of the numbers, patters and shapes they see in the world and we strive to make Maths creative and challenging for each individual child.
-We teach it practically using a Concrete-Pictorial-Abstract (CPA) approach.
-At Alma we try to ensure that maths is taught through cross curricular links to make it more meaningful for the children.
+It helps children make sense of the numbers, patters and shapes they see in the world and we strive to make Maths creative and challenging for each individual child.
+We teach it practically using a Concrete-Pictorial-Abstract (CPA) approach and where relevant, use cross curricular thematic links to make it more meaningful for the children.

-At Alma we use Numicon to support the children’s learning of Maths throughout the whole school.
+One of the many mathematical tools and resources that is effective for mathematical skill development is the use of Numicon.
 Numicon is a multi-sensory approach, built on a proven teaching method that raises achievement across all ability levels.
-Numicon is designed to give children the understanding of number ideas and number relationships that are essential for success in maths.
+It is designed to give children the understanding of number ideas and number relationships that are essential for success in maths.